-- Visit Ashbury and Haight
+Visit Ashbury and Haight

 Birthplace of America’s counter-culture, this area of the city has the complete laid back 60’s hippie vibe.
-Beautiful street art, boutique clothes stores, an abundance of tattoo studios, and for amazing burritos visit Zona Rosa at 1797 Haight street.
+Beautiful street art, boutique clothing stores, an abundance of tattoo studios, and for amazing burritos visit Zona Rosa at 1797 Haight street.
 I actually got my second tattoo done while visiting here on a complete whim.

-- Visit the Painted Ladies
+Visit the Painted Ladies

 Located in Alamo Square are the famous Painted Ladies, a row of brightly coloured Victorian houses that have been seen in many films and TV shows.
 It might not sound like much, but it is just one of those things you have to do while in San Francisco.

 Golden Gate Bridge

 An obvious one, but don’t just admire from afar.
-You really do not understand how impress this bridge is until you are there.
+You really do not understand how impressive this bridge is until you are there.
 When we went we actually drove across but if I went again I would make the effort to walk the distance and really take it all in.

 San Francisco is a big city with a lot of hills.
-I would full recommend using a bus tour to get around, we used The Big Bus Tour and they were great.
+I would fully recommend using a bus tour to get around, we used The Big Bus Tour and they were great.
 They have multiple routes that cross over around the city and you can get off or on at any stop, and then pick another bus up at a later time.

 Book in advance, they only run a certain number of trips a day and funnily enough it is pretty popular.
 Also don’t get caught out by just buying the boat ride that takes you around Alcatraz Island, ensure it is combined with the tour ticket.

-- Eat at In and Out burger
+Eat at In and Out burger

 In fact do this wherever you are on the West Coast, as much as you can.
 Yum.

-Most tour buses have a route that will take you here, if not there are cable cars that can drop you off right outside the major mall.
+Most tour buses have a route that will take you here if not there are cable cars that can drop you off right outside the major mall.
 There are also plenty of places to eat around this area.

-- Pier 39 and Fisherman’s Wharf
+Pier 39 and Fisherman’s Wharf

-The polar opposite of Union Square, Fisherman’s wharf has more relaxed old-time american feel.
+The polar opposite of Union Square, Fisherman’s wharf has a more relaxed old-time American feel.
 There are so many bars and restaurants in this area, it is the perfect place to spend the evenings and here you can also try the famous ‘clam chowder’.